 A Partnership to Create the Next Generation of Innovators

 Each of these stories can be inspiring to students.
-I know the stories and memories of the events have inspired me to create opportunities for students by combining the materials we have designed at ShareSpace Education, one of the key organizations within the Aldrin Family Foundation, with the Mimio MyBot educational robotics system and coding programs developed by Boxlight.
+I know the stories and memories of the events have inspired me to create opportunities for students by combining the materials we have designed at ShareSpace Education, a key program of the Aldrin Family Foundation, with the Mimio MyBot educational robotics system and coding programs developed by Boxlight.
 We are working to put tools in the hands of teachers that will help their students use communication and collaboration skills to apply the knowledge of science, technology, engineering, the arts, and mathematics to accomplish the next great human adventure: the establishment of humans on Mars!

-Click here to learn more about our partnership’s newest developments and programs.
+Click here to learn more about our giant map and robot bundles.